5 A Day

-5 A Day is any of various national campaigns in developed countries such as the United States, the United Kingdom, France, and Germany, to encourage the consumption of at least five portions of fruit and vegetables each day, following a recommendation by the World Health Organization that individuals consume "a minimum of 400g of fruit and vegetables per day (excluding potatoes and other starchy tubers)."
+5 A Day is any of various national campaigns in developed countries such as the United States, the United Kingdom, France, and Germany, to encourage the consumption of at least five portions of 80 g of fruit and vegetables each day, following a recommendation by the World Health Organization that individuals consume "a minimum of 400g of fruit and vegetables per day (excluding potatoes and other starchy tubers)."
 A meta-analysis of the many studies of this issue was published in 2017 and found that consumption of double the minimum recommendation – 800g or ten a day – provided an increased protection against all forms of mortality.
 In some places, people are being encouraged to aim for not just five portions a day, but seven.

 Evidence

-It is clear that eating fruit and vegetables improves health and well being.
+Eating fruit and vegetables improves health and well being.
 Increasing vegetable intake to this desired level has a variety of major and minor health benefits.
 Benefits include reduction in the risk of many types of cancer, hypertension, heart disease, stroke, and diabetes.
 The National Cancer Institute provided research for the program, while the Produce for Better Health Foundation implemented the program into the food service industry.